eze-kiel/copypaste-of-death/README.md

 ```
 And now follow the white rabbit :D

 Wait...
 Have you copied those commands ?

+To get the explainations, check home.html